discljord/discljord/README.md

 ```
 lein deps
 ```
-or to Clojure tools.deps' `deps.edn` and run
+or to tools.deps' `deps.edn` and run
 ```
 clj -i "(println \"Dependencies downloaded\")"
 ```